TheRealSolidusSnake/RE2R_AP_Client/README.md

 ## Install Steps

-1. **THIS ONLY WORKS WITH THE non-RTX BETA OF RE2R ON STEAM.
+1. **THIS ONLY WORKS WITH THE non-RTX (i.e., non Ray Tracing) BETA OF RE2R ON STEAM.
 TO SWITCH TO THAT, RIGHT-CLICK THE GAME IN STEAM AND DO THIS:**
 ![](_readme/re2r-switch-to-beta.png)
 2. Download REFramework from the most recent release here: https://github.com/praydog/REFramework/releases
     - Get the RE2_TDB66 zip for the non Ray Tracing version (that's what non-RTX stands for, in case this is unclear).